speakeasy-api/speakeasy-go-sdk/README.md

 ## Masking sensitive data

 Speakeasy can mask sensitive data in the query string parameters, headers, cookies and request/response bodies captured by the SDK.
-This is useful for protecting against sensitive data leakage, and retaining control over the data that is captured.
+This is useful for maintaining sensitive data isolation, and retaining control over the data that is captured.

 Using the `Advanced Configuration` section above you can completely ignore certain routes by not assigning the middleware to their router, causing the SDK to not capture any requests to that router.